hashgraph/hedera-services/hedera-node/docs/design/services/token-service/airdrops/airdrop-transaction.md

 * Verify that an airdrop with an NFT and non-existing serial number fails
 * Verify that an airdrop with wrong input data (e.g. negative amount, negative serial number or missing mandatory field) fails
 * Verify that an airdrop with a missing signature of the sender fails
+* Verify that an airdrop from a sender with missing token association fails
+* Verify that an airdrop from a token owner with not enough balance fails
+* Verify that an airdrop from a token spender with not enough allowance fails
 * Verify that an airdrop, which fee expenses are covered by a separate payer account, but has missing payer signature fails
 * Verify that an airdrop with more than 10 entries in the `token_transfers` list fails
 * Verify that an airdrop with a duplicate entry for the same NFT in the `token_transfers` list fails with `PENDING_NFT_AIRDROP_ALREADY_EXISTS`